poult-lab/daily-word/english_words_ learning.md

+> In summary, acne is the broader skin condition, while pimples are a specific type of acne lesion.
+Acne can manifest in various forms, and pimples are just one aspect of the overall condition.

 12.spot  [spɒt]  [spɑːt]

-[noun] Which has spots, the leopard or the tiger? "a small round area that has a different colour or feels different from the surface it is on"
+[noun] Which has spots, the **leopard** or the tiger? "a small round area that has a different colour or feels different from the surface it is on"

 [noun] His jacket was covered with spots of mud. "a small dirty mark on sth"